What is the spiritual gift of exhorting?

 Each person’s behavior will vary according to factors such as temperament, background, age, gender, culture, and circumstances.
 However, it is not unusual for individuals who share the same motivational gift to demonstrate common characteristics.
 Below are some general characteristics that are typically exhibited by those who have the motivational gift of exhorting.

-An exhorter’s basic motivational drive is to encourage believers to mature in Christ and to grow spiritually.
-Exhorters often seek to stimulate that development by teaching, counseling, and discipling others.
+An exhorter’s central motivational drive is to encourage believers to mature in Christ and to grow spiritually.
+Exhorters often seek to stimulate that development by discipling, teaching, and counseling others.

 - An exhorter regards God’s sovereignty as his “favorite” characteristic of God.

 - Exhorters regard trials as opportunities for growth.
 Since God is in control, they recognize that whatever happens has potential to glorify God and conform believers to the image of Jesus Christ.
 The exhorter sympathizes with the suffering Christian, but he sees the pain through the lens of God’s sovereignty rather than through the lens of suffering.
 (A person with the motivational gift of mercy, on the other hand, would see the pain through the lens of suffering.)

 - Exhorters express love through availability.